MRo47/KalmanFilter/readme.md

 ## Measurement noise

-Since there are no perfect measurement devices we have to model the noise in the system as follows.
-This noise is the standard deviation or the spread of the value our local GPS sends us.
-We also assume in this case like our measurement noise is uncorrelated hence the 0 non diagonal values.
+Since there are no perfect measurement devices we have to model the noise in the sensors.
+This noise is the standard deviation or the spread of the value measured by the sensors.
+Assuming that the measurement noise of the sensors in different dimesnions is uncorrelated, we set our non diagonal values in the measurement noise matrix to zero.

 <center>